When you know your business needs a storage array

 One step you can take to ensure reliability and quick access: install a storage array.
 A storage array is a system that uses multiple drives to store large amounts of data.
 As businesses create more and more data – from databases filled with customer and product information to increasing amounts of data-intensive video – storage arrays are becoming a critical part of IT systems.

 Improving speed and redundancy

-As you plan your IT strategy, consider the following advantages of using a storage array:
+As you plan your IT strategy, consider the following advantages of using an array:

 - Better network performance.
 When you have multiple users accessing data in your IT system, a storage array will provide better performance than slower storage alternatives.
 Storage is not the only bottleneck on corporate networks, but it is the leading one.
 And disk drives are typically the slowest part of any storage system.
 Drive arrays essentially combine multiple drives into one, making the system much faster than any single drive.
 Corporate networks need this type of speed.